141st Infantry Regiment "Catanzaro": World War II

 The regiment immediately deployed to Libya, where it landed in Derna on 3 June 1940.
 One the same date the 64th Infantry Division "Catanzaro" was formed in Acroma in Libya with the 141st and 142nd infantry regiments and the 203rd Artillery Regiment.
 The latter regiment had been part of the disbanded 3rd CC.NN.
 Division "21 Aprile", whose minor units and equipment were also transferred to the Catanzaro.
-After its arrival in Libya the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+After its arrival in Libya the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.

 On 10 June 1940 Italy entered World War II and the Catanzaro division assembled at Acroma to guard the approach to Tobruk.
 On 9 September 1940 the Italian invasion of Egypt commenced and on 13 September the division followed the bulk of the 10th Army's into British Egypt.
 There the division was split in smaller units, which manned positions between in the Buqbuq sector between Sallum and Sidi Barrani.

 On 8 December 1940 the British began Operation Compass and by 13–14 December the Catanzaro division was forced to retreated to Sallum, and on 15 December to the defensive perimeter of Bardia.
 What remained of the division was completely destroyed in the Battle of Bardia by 5 January 1941.

 Cold War

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
-On 30 September 1975 the 5th Infantry Regiment "Aosta" was disbanded and the next day the regiment's III Battalion in Palermo was renamed 141st Motorized Infantry Battalion "Catanzaro" and assigned the flag and traditions of the 141st Infantry Regiment "Catanzaro".
+On 30 September 1975 the 5th Infantry Regiment "Aosta" was disbanded and the next day the regiment's III Battalion in Palermo became an autonomous unit and was renamed 141st Motorized Infantry Battalion "Catanzaro".
 The battalion was assigned to the Motorized Brigade "Aosta" and consisted of a command, a command and services company, three motorized companies, and a heavy mortar company equipped with towed 120mm Mod.
 63 mortars.
+At the time the battalion fielded 844 men (41 officers, 94 non-commissioned officers, and 709 soldiers).
+On 12 November 1976, the President of the Italian Republic Giovanni Leone assigned with decree 846 the flag and traditions of the 141st Infantry Regiment "Catanzaro" to the 141st Motorized Infantry Battalion "Catanzaro".